Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Lasso and post double Lasso

-Besides the classical choices in \citet{bickel2009simultaneous} and \citet{wainwright2009sharp} mentioned above, other choices of $\lambda$ are available in the literature.
-For instance, \citet{belloni2013least} develop a data-dependent approach and \citet{belloni2012sparse} and \citet{belloni2016cluster} propose choices that accommodate heteroscedastic and clustered errors.
-In the case of nearly orthogonal $X$ (which is typically required to ensure a good performance of the Lasso), these choices of $\lambda$ have a similar magnitude as those in \citet{bickel2009simultaneous} and \citet{wainwright2009sharp}.
-Finally, a very popular practical approach for choosing $\lambda$ is cross-validation.
-However, only a few theoretical results exist on the properties of Lasso when $\lambda$ is chosen using cross-validation; see, for example, \citet{homrighausen2013thelasso,homrighausen2014leaveoneout} and \citet{chetverikov2017cv}.
+Besides the classical choices in \citet{bickel2009simultaneous} and \citet{wainwright2009sharp}, other choices of $\lambda$ are available in the literature.
+For instance, \citet{belloni2012sparse} and \citet{belloni2016cluster} propose choices that accommodate heteroscedastic and clustered errors.
+The regularization choice of \citet{belloni2012sparse}, which is recommended by \citet{belloni2014inference} for post double Lasso, is based on the following Lasso program: